Asymptotic behaviors of governing equation of Gauged Sigma model for Heisenberg ferromagnet: Existence and Uniqueness

 which is impossible.
 Therefore, we have that $w_1\equiv w_2$ in $\R^2$.

 We conclude that for $\beta\in(2,2(N-M))$, problem (\ref{eq 1.2}) has a unique solution $v_\beta$ and $v_\beta(x)\to b_\beta$ as $|x|\to+\infty$.
 Then we may rewrite that

-where $\displaystyle \int_{\R^2}\Big(\frac{4Ke^{v_\beta}}{e^{v_1}+Ke^{v_\beta}} -g_\beta\Big) dx=0.$ Then by applying Lemma \ref{lm 2.2}, that
+where $\displaystyle \int_{\R^2}\Big(\frac{4K_\beta e^{v_\beta}}{e^{v_1}+K_\beta e^{v_\beta}} -g_\beta\Big) dx=0.$ Then by applying Lemma \ref{lm 2.2}, that

-for some constant $c_6$ independent of $\beta$.
+for some constant $c_6$ depending on $\beta$.
 This completes the proof. $\Box$

-\begin{remark} $(i)$ Since the map $t\mapsto \frac{4K_\beta e^t}{e^{v_1-v_2}+K_\beta e^t}$ is increasing, the method of super and sub solutions is valid to find out the solution.
-So by the uniqueness and constructing a super solution $w_1$ and a sub solution $w_2$ such that $w_1\ge w_2$, then the unique solution of (\ref{eq 1.2}) stays between $w_1$ and $w_2$.
+\begin{remark} $(i)$ Since the mapping $t\mapsto \frac{4K_\beta e^t}{e^{v_1-v_2}+K_\beta e^t}$ is increasing, the method of super and sub solutions is valid to find out the solution.
+By the uniqueness and constructing a super solution $w_1$ and a sub solution $w_2$ such that $w_1\ge w_2$, then the unique solution of (\ref{eq 1.2}) stays between $w_1$ and $w_2$.
 Furthermore, we have that

 and